Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/UT 2 QB Answers.md

 In summary, the Golden Rules of User Interface Design simplify user interface design techniques by providing a set of principles that focus on creating interfaces that are consistent, intuitive, and meet the user's needs.
 By following these principles, designers can create interfaces that are user-friendly, effective, and efficient.

 ---
 ### Q6.
-What is the goal of your data gathering session ?
+What is the goal of a Data Gathering Session ?

 The goal of a data gathering session in the context of user interface design is to collect information and insights about the users, their needs, and the context of use.
 This information is then used to inform the design of the user interface to ensure that it meets the needs of the users and is easy and efficient to use.